OCEN 1040 - Introduction to Oceanography (Formerly OCEN 1010 and 1030)

 This course is a study of the marine environment.
 It focuses on the interdisciplinary nature of oceanography by exploring the principles of geological, physical, chemical, and biological oceanography.
 Topics include the origin of oceans; the composition and history of seawater; oceanic currents, tides, and waves; coastlines and coastal processes; the sea floor; plant and animal life; oceanic resources; marine pollution; and the causes and consequences of climate change as related to the oceanic environment.
-Note: Completion of both OCEN 1010 and OCEN 1030 satisfy one laboratory science requirement in the liberal arts and general studies programs.
+The lab component of the course includes exercises that explore the content of the lecture in more detail through data and specimen analysis.

 Course completes the following requirements: